jackHay22/darwinsport/doc/intro.md

 ## Config
 - Image currently setup for raspberry pi java (for cluster)
 - TCP port 5555 used to communicate across local swarm network
-- Graphical mode should not be enabled in swarm mode as it slows computation to real time and introduces inefficiency.
+- Graphical mode should not be enabled in swarm mode as it slows computation to real time and introduces inefficiencies.